man skär mineralull med Sollex kniv 2000 och knivblad 261

 By following these tips, you can ensure that your mineral wool remains in good condition during transportation and storage, and that it will be effective as insulation when you are ready to use it.

-What Knife is Recommended to Cut Mineral Wool
+Best Knife to Cut Mineral Wool

 Sollex has just the right blades for cutting a variety of insulation materials.